The best genealogy tools make it easier to manage and build your family tree as well as trace your ancestors.

 The program is also able to connect with the Ancestry website and it recently also connected to FamilySearch.com.
 You can download records from them directly to your family tree.
 They are two of the largest genealogy sites online with billions of records available.
 This is an advantage that definitely makes the FTM application worth every penny.
 It is also one of the few programs available that lets you add same-sex marriages to your family tree.
 Whenever you feel blocked or stumped in your research, it also gives you helpful clues on where you can go to access more records.
 All you need is a stable Internet connection.

 A number of downsides do exist though.
 One is the limited amount of charts and reports available.
 It cannot compete with Legacy 9 when it comes to the charts.
 Another thing is how Family Tree Maker is now under a different company, which has implemented numerous developments on the new version without due consideration of the older versions.

 In terms of compatibility, it is such a great thing that the program works for Windows 7.0 and higher and MacOS 10.9 and higher.
 It does cost a bit more than the other options in the market, but many people think it is worth the price.

 Since the program has been available for quite a long time, it does have a lot of users.
 This converts into a huge amount of online support available, which is of great help for newbies.
 Its own website provides a digital guide for free to assist you in dealing with the features of the program.
 This is then backed up by the online tips, how-to videos, instructions, and tutorials for using the program.
 Some information might be outdated though because of how many changes it has gone through.

+For the full digital download Family Tree Maker costs around $80.
 It does not offer any free trials though.